lingui/js-lingui/website/docs/ref/cli.md

 Will extract only messages from `src/components/**/*` files, you can also pass multiple paths.

-It's useful if you want to run extract command on files that are staged, using for example `husky`, before commiting will extract messages from staged files:
+It's useful if you want to run extract command on files that are staged, using for example `husky`, before committing will extract messages from staged files:

 ```json title="package.json"
 {